Chapter 5. Using ingress control for a MicroShift node

-3.1.
-Using ingress control in MicroShift
+5.1.
+Using ingress control in MicroShift Copy linkLink copied to clipboard!

-When you create your MicroShift cluster, each pod and service running on the cluster is allocated an IP address.
+When you create your MicroShift node, each pod and service running on the node is allocated an IP address.
 These IP addresses are accessible to other pods and services running nearby by default, but are not accessible to external clients.
-MicroShift uses a minimal implementation of the OpenShift Container Platform IngressController
+MicroShift uses a minimal implementation of the OpenShift Container Platform IngressController API to enable external access to node services.

 With more configuration options, you can fine-tune ingress to meet your specific needs.
 To use enhanced ingress control, update the parameters in the MicroShift configuration file and restart the service.
 Ingress configuration is useful in a variety of ways, for example: